 Brexit is hugely important because of the impact it could have on the movement of British people throughout Europe.
-Although the UK was not on the same currency as the EU, nor did it open its borders for the Shengen Agreement, the EU did allow free passage of UK citizens throughout Europe.
+Although the UK was not on the same currency as the EU, nor did it open its borders for the Schengen Agreement, the EU did allow free passage of UK citizens throughout Europe.
 This could limit educational opportunities, the chance to travel with as much freedom, and eliminate a cultural bridge to the diversity of European life.

 Furthermore, in terms of economics, losing Britain would mean roughly 1/6 of the EU’s economic power would similarly depart.
 This could cause more of an imbalance in terms of power, with the weight shifting even further towards Germany, thus creating more instability within the ranks of existing members.